 CSK turned Chepauk into a fortress this season, winning all their matches there, including the final, against RCB.
 Suraj Randiv stepped in to fill the Murali-sized hole, and Shadab Jakati and Doug Bollinger had their moments, but R Ashwin was the standout bowler, even taking out Chris Gayle for a duck in the final - in which M Vijay starred with 95 off 52 balls.

-A seven-match win streak eased them into the qualifier, where Hussey, in scintillating form that season, saw off Mumbai with a brilliant 86 not out, and set up a title clash against the same opponents.
-CSK reduced Mumbai to 52 for 4 in the final, but Pollard tipped the scales Mumbai's way with an unbeaten 60 off 32 balls.
+A seven-match win streak eased them into the qualifier, where Hussey, in scintillating form that season, saw off Mumbai with a brilliant 86 not out, setting up a title clash against the same opponents.
+Super Kings reduced Mumbai to 52 for 4 in the final, but Pollard tipped the scales Mumbai's way with an unbeaten 60 off 32 balls.

-Another bumper run at Chepauk, winning six of their seven home matches.
+Another bumper run at Chepauk, winning six of seven home matches.
 They won three on the road to topping the table, and then saw RCB off in the second qualifier.
-However, Mumbai beat them for the second time in the final.
-This was an IPL dominated by seamers, with CSK’s Dwayne Bravo finishing atop the wickets charts and Ashish Nehra in fourth place.
+However, Mumbai beat CSK for the second time in the final.
+This was an IPL dominated by seamers, with Super Kings' Dwayne Bravo finishing atop the wickets charts and Ashish Nehra in fourth place.

-CSK played only one game at Chepauk before their home base was moved to Pune because of the Cauvery river water dispute.
-Lungi Ngidi provided vital breakthroughs on the seam-friendly tracks in Pune, and at the crunch, CSK beat the Sunrisers in the first qualifier as well as the final to return to their title-winning ways.
+Super Kings played only one game at Chepauk before their home base was moved to Pune because of the Cauvery river water dispute.
+Lungi Ngidi provided vital breakthroughs on the seam-friendly tracks in Pune, and at the crunch, CSK beat Sunrisers in the first qualifier as well as the final to return to their title-winning ways.

 Finally back to Chepauk, CSK banked on their old spin-to-win template, coming away with six victories in seven home games in the league stage.
 The solitary defeat came at the hands of Mumbai, where Dhoni sat out to manage his troublesome back.
 He returned for the first qualifier but Mumbai beat them there, and then again in the final, this time by one run.